Waxolunist/circlescms/resources/content/about.md

 # About

-My name is Christian Sterzl and I am a software developer since the beginning of this millenium.
+My name is Christian Sterzl and I am a software developer since more then ten years.
 I got into the world of software development during my academic studies in the field of communications engineering.
 Since then I steadily improved - and still do -  my skills of object oriented programming, web development and software architecture.
 In 2013 I achieved the Java Certification JEE5 Enterprise Architect or like Oracle calls it "the highest level of Java Certification one can achieve".

 ## Experience and Skills